-nuclear fuel will respond in variety of accident scenarios.
-The accident environments, accident probabilities, safety testing results and computer simulations are combined in a safety analysis to characterize the risk of the mission.
-The safety analysis is then reviewed by a group of national experts who are independent of the mission.
-The comments and results of the review are integrated into a second iteration of the safety analysis which is again subject to independent review.
+the review are integrated into a second iteration of the safety analysis, which is again subject to independent review.
 This nuclear safety analysis and review process encourages constant improvement in the mission's risk assessment and facilitates the identification of potential safety enhancements in the mission's design and future NPS designs.